ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.2.90
+    - major code refactoring
+    - IVA personalisation is now triggered via a component bound to internal models, which makes it completelyreliable, even with transparent pods and without need for other mods to manually call event methods
+    - general texture replacement is now completely reliable
+    - no code runs per-frame any more, unless you have real reflections enabled
 * 2.2.6
     - new and more robust method for hiding meshes during reflection generation
     - fixed `isVisorReflectionEnabled` being ignored for real reflections